-We've turned the the winter weather season upside down by using a traditional outdoor fabric to make this lovely indoor table runner.
-In browsing the over 500,000 yards of fabric Fabric.com carries for our Deck The Halls series, we kept returning to their indoor/outdoor section - which is huge - because of the bold motifs.
-Outdoor fabrics are often used for larger projects, such as bench cushions or umbrella covers, so the design motifs tend to be bigger and more dramatic.
-We got to thinking about it, and asked, "Why can't they come inside?"
-Not only is it beautiful fabric, it's also thick, tough and durable.
-In fact, there's no need for an inside batting layer.
+In browsing for a great fabric for our seasonal table runner, we kept returning to the home décor category because of the bold designs and striking colors.
+These traditionally heavier fabrics are where most people turn for larger projects, such as curtain panels or upholstered items, so the motifs tend to be bigger and the tones more dramatic.
+Not only is it beautiful fabric, it's also often thicker, tougher and more durable.
 Batting is usually necessary with runners made of standard cottons in order to protect the tabletop from hot or wet dishes.
-But with this fabric, two simple layers provide plenty of protection... unless, of course, you plan on serving sizzling fajitas at the table for Christmas dinner!
+But with this fabric, two simple layers provided plenty of protection... unless, of course, you plan on serving sizzling fajitas at the table for your holiday dinner!

-The most popular fabric for the Rustic Wedding is burlap.
+The most popular fabric in the realm of rustic is burlap.
 Believe it or not, this coarse fabric, more traditionally known for bagging coffee beans than bedecking wedding finery, is the hottest ticket out there when it comes to adding trendy texture.
-Part of the reason behind this is how many options there are in burlaps today.
-Both in density (the coarseness of the weave) as well as color.
-Yep.
-Burlap is not just brown anymore.
-We've come up with a beautiful design for a simple wedding table runner made of two layers of burlap highlighted with a splash of luxurious silk.
-Burlap, like many of the specialty fabrics we're featuring in this series, comes in wide widths.
-The burlaps we chose to work with from Fabric.com ranged from 47" to 60" wide with the most common width being 58".
-This means you can get a number of strips from each yardage cut.
+Part of the reason behind this is how many options are available in burlaps today – both in density (the coarseness of the weave) as well as color.
+Yep... burlap is not just brown anymore.
+We've come up with a beautiful design for a simple wedding table runner made of two layers of burlap joined with decorative stitching and highlighted with a splash of luxurious silk.
+Burlap, like many specialty fabrics, comes in very wide widths.
+The burlaps we found at Fabric.com ranged from 47" to 60" wide with the most common width being 58".
+This means you can cut a number of strips from each piece.